nvaccess/nvda/readme.txt

 To generate an archive of debug symbols for the various dll/exe binaries, type: scons symbolsArchive
 The archive will be placed in the output directory.

+To generate a gettext translation template (for translators), type: scons pot

 Optionally, the build can  be customised by providing variables on the command line:
 	* version: The version of this build.